CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. `cd` into the unzipped directory.
 1. Start CheriBSD with `./run-cheribsd-vm-on-arm-macos.sh`
 1. Log into CheriBSD with `root` and no password.
-1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/`.
+1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.

 ### Run CheriQemu on a Qemu Ubuntu VM